 Natures of Payment

 Natures of payment categories are categories that must be used to describe why a payment or other transfer of value was made (See 42 CFR 403.904(e)(2)).
+They are only applicable to the “general” payment type, not research or ownership.
 The categories are:

 - Consulting fees

 - Current or prospective ownership or investment interest (to be removed starting in Program Year 2023)

 - Debt Forgiveness (Applicable beginning with Program Year 2021 and subsequent program years)

 - Long-term medical supply or device loan (Applicable beginning with Program Year 2021 and subsequent program years)

 - Royalty or license